MUST-Deep-Learning/KnowIt/result_structure.md

         - different preprocessing techniques
         - different interpretations

-    Any time a new KnowIt object is created, and linked with this \<experiment output directory\>, it will behave like a continuation of any previous one that was linked with it.
+    Any time a new KnowIt object is created, and linked with this <"experiment output directory">, it will behave like a continuation of any previous one that was linked with it.

 ### \<custom_archs\>